Mikhail22/drag-scroll--autohotkey/README.md

 Run the “mouse-scroll-v04.ahk”.
 Now hold the right mouse button and move the mouse to scroll.
 To close the app, manually close the tray icon.

-If you want the app to start automatically at OS startup, copy-paste the shortcut of the “mouse-scroll-v04.ahk” into the Startup folder (%appdata%\Microsoft\Windows\Start Menu\Programs\Startup).
+If you want the app to start automatically at OS startup, copy-paste the script or a shortcut into the Startup folder (%appdata%\Microsoft\Windows\Start Menu\Programs\Startup).

 ### Setup
 **Note**: For smoother scrolling, you may first set the system scroll speed to “1” or “2” in system Mouse Properties:

 <img src="./img/wheel.png">

-To customize the scrolling speed you need to edit the script.
+Customizations are made in the script directly.
-Few setup variables are available, see “User settings” section in the source code.
-Simply edit the variable in the source code and restart the app (just run again, it should reload automatically).
+Few setup variables are available, see the “User settings” section in the source code.
+Simply edit the variable in the source code and restart the app (just run it again, it will reload immediately, or click "reload" in the tray icon).

+Settings:

 To use horizontal movement as input (it is better ergonomically and set as default), set the `horiz` variable to “true” or “false”:
 > horiz := true